ec-jrc/lisflood-lisvap/3_LISVAP_installation/index.md

 `docker pull efas/lisvap:latest`

-### Using the code
+### From code

 While LISVAP is a plain python application and there is no need of explicit compilation/installation/setup steps, you need to install some requirements, though.
-To run LISVAP, PCRaster framework and its python interface must be correctly installed.
-Additionally, you have to install numpy, and netCDF4 (both libraries and python interface).
+To run LISVAP, PCRaster framework its dependencies, and its python interface must be correctly installed.
+Additionally, you have to install numpy and netCDF4 (both libraries and python interface).

 Just follow these steps: